SLSkrzypinski/TESS_diagnosis/README.md

 If you use **TESS_diagnosis**, please cite:

-- Skrzypinski, S. L, MSc thesis, Universidad Complutense de Madrid, Spain, in prep.
+- Skrzypinski, S. L, MSc thesis, Universidad Complutense de Madrid, Spain, 2021.

-- Revilla, D., Universidad Complutense de Madrid, Spain, 2020.
+- Revilla, D., MSc thesis, Universidad Complutense de Madrid, Spain, 2020.

 Besides you may also give credit to the authors of **tpfplotter** and **GLS** and their papers: